The 2024-2027 ICATCH grant application is now open.

 ICATCH Grant Cycle

-We have an annual Call for Proposals, typically in early November.
-There is a Preliminary Application and selected proposals are invited to submit a Full Application.
-At this stage, an Application Advisor is assigned to each proposal, and that Advisor (a member of the ICATCH Team) is available to provide brief feedback on the full application prior to submission in February or March.
-Awards are announced in late spring, and funds for the first year become available in July.
+Each year, our annual call for proposals open in October or November, All applicants must complete a brief preliminary application, and the highest-quality proposals are invited to submit a full application.
+At this stage, an application advisor is available to each applicant to provide brief feedback on the full application prior to submission.
+The full application is due in February or March, awards are announced in late spring, and funds for the first year become available in July.

 What does ICATCH fund?

-Funds can be used to implement or expand a program that provides clinical care to children or adolescents, provides health education for children, or provides training for health care providers.
-Please note: ICATCH does not fund research projects.
+Funds can be used to implement or expand a program that provides clinical care to children or adolescents, health education for children and/or their caregivers, or training for health care providers.
+ICATCH does not fund research projects, surveys, or assessments.

-Topic areas may include: neonatal health, school health, adolescent health, mental health, infectious diseases, acute care, nursing care, developmental pediatrics, public health (child focused), nutrition, telemedicine, specific disease areas, etc.
+We limit our call for proposals to three to five designated areas of child health each year.
+These program areas may vary from year to year and will be announced in the annual call for proposals.
+Topic areas may include neonatal health, school health, adolescent health, mental health, infectious diseases, acute care, nursing care, developmental pediatrics, public health (child focused), nutrition, telemedicine, or specific diseases.

 You can find a list of previously funded programs here.